“Co-facilitated a graphic design workshop at ISG Tunis — captured, involved, and trained students who left with solid visual identities.”

 Non-Formal Education (NFE) Principles

-Participatory, values-based, learner-centered education outside formal systems — the tradition behind all youth and human rights training.
+Participatory, values-based, learner-centered education outside formal systems.
+The tradition behind youth and human rights training.

 Certifications